 Step 4: Replacing the Tack Strips

-Wear work gloves when you cut the new tack strips to the correct length.
-Place the new strips an inch away from the edge while making sure the gripping nails are pointing towards the wall.
+Before cutting the new tack strips to length, be sure to pull on your work gloves if you’re not wearing them already (safety first!).
+Once cut place the new strips an inch away from the edge while making sure the gripping nails are pointing towards the wall.
 Using a rubber mallet and a cold chisel, nail the tack strips into place.

 Step 5: Stretching the Carpet

+It’s go time!
 Place the base of the power stretcher against the wall with the carpet still anchored.
 Adjust the tool so that the end with the teeth is six inches away from the opposite wall.
-Starting in the center of the wall, push the lever down so the teeth catch on the carpet.
-Continue pushing down on the lever to stretch the carpet.
-Stretch the carpet to the wall and repeat along the wall until the entire edge has been pulled to the proper length.
+Starting in the center of the wall, push the lever until you successfully stretch the carpet to the wall.
+You will need to repeat this step as you move along the wall until the entire edge has been pulled to the proper length.

 Step 6: Knee Kicker

-The knee kicker is useful when trying to stretch a carpet in corners where it’s difficult to use the power stretcher.
+The knee kicker tool comes in handy when trying to stretch a carpet in corners where it’s difficult to use the power stretcher.
 Dig the teeth of the knee kicker into the carpet that needs to be stretched.
-Kick your knee into the padding to push the carpet forward.
+Once in place, kick your knee into the padding to push the carpet forward.
 Repeat until the carpet is stretched appropriately.

 Step 7: Remove Excess Carpeting